UTEP-CS-1/website/staging_labs/clab3/spec.md

 ### guess

-A method called `guess` that takes in a single `String guessWord` representing the guess that the player would like to make.
+A method called `guess` that takes in a single `String guessWord` representing the guess that the player would like to make and updates the `WordleGame` instance attributes accordingly (nothing will be returned--void return type).

 Assume that `guessWord` is valid: